 It is the owner's responsibility to enforce the lease, up to and including eviction, should that prove necessary.
 As per Section 8.f of the Tenancy Addendum, evictions of assisted tenants must occur by court action.
-In most cases, Pensacola Housing will automatically terminate both the HAP contract and the assistancethe program participation of any family who was lawfully evicted from a unit while an active HAP contract was in place.
+In most cases, Pensacola Housing will automatically terminate the program participation of any family who was lawfully evicted from a unit while an active HAP contract was in place.